world-wide-lab/world-wide-lab/packages/integration-jsPsych/README.md

 jsPsych.run(timeline);
 ```

+### Linking Participants

+If you are running multiple studies on your website at once, you can link participants across studies by setting `linkParticipants` to `true`.

+### Advanced

 Alternatively, you can separately initialze jsPsych and the jsPsychWorldWideLab plugin.
 This allows you to use the plugin's `save()` and `onExperimentFinish()` functions to save data to World-Wide-Lab in a more fine-grained manner.
 However, you will have to manually call `onExperimentFinish()` to mark the experiment as finished and `save()` to save data.